nicholas-schaefer/CataList/README.md

-# Katalist
+# CataList

-An app for keeping track of your cat contacts.
+An contacts manage app for keeping track of your favorite feline (or human) contacts.

 ## Design Choices
 This was modelled after the add contacts feature on an iphone.
-It could have simply been a contact app for humans, however cats are cuter, so KataList is an app cats can use to keep their feline friends on speed dial (This is why the default image provided when no image is provided is that of a quizzical cat!)
+It could have simply been a contact app for humans, however cats are cuter, so CataList is an app cats can use to keep their feline friends on speed dial (This is why the default image provided when no image is provided is that of a quizzical cat!)

-The initial app design involved the inclusion of a search feature.
-However, upon reflection I concluded that such a feature would be more beneficial if it did not require a page load.
-Since this project assessment does not ask us to use javascript, I decided not to pursue that feature at this time.
-(Instead of deleting the input box, I simply disabled it, hyping it as an upcoming feature!).

-This application is only designed to work with one user.
+This application is currently only designed to work with one user, credentials are hard coded on the login page.

 ## Browser Compatibility
 This app was tested in Firefox version `130.0.1 (64-bit)`

 ## Tech Stack Overview
-- Ruby is used for the code
+- Ruby is used for the backend code
 - Bundler, for dependency management
 - PostgreSQL, for an RDBMS
-- Command Line for running your app
+- Rake, for running tasks that could also be run via command line

 Configuration details provided in subsequent section.

-## Install, Configure, & Run Katalist
+## Install, Configure, & Run CataList

 ### Instal PostgreSQL
 __PostgreSQL must be installed__ on your system in order for this app to run.
 PostgreSQL is a powerful, open source object-relational database system.
 Testing was successfully competed using version `14.13`, (specifically psql (PostgreSQL) 14.13 (Ubuntu 14.13-0ubuntu0.22.04.1)).
 While other versions may work, it is recommended that at least this version be installed on your system.